Why publish open grants data?

 Information is an asset.
 It is also knowledge and power.
 With 360Giving data, we can map the landscape of UK funding so that anyone can easily find who is funding what, how much and what for.

 It saves time and money for the sector.
-When financial flows from funders to beneficiaries are opaque, it increases costs for all in the sector – collaboration between grantmakers is harder; due diligence is done with limited information and grant applicants face significant information barriers to find out who might fund them.
-Open grants data gives us a fuller picture of funding across the UK, so grantmaking can be more informed and effective.
+When financial flows from funders to beneficiaries are opaque, it increases costs for all in the sector – collaboration between funders is harder; due diligence is done with limited information and grant applicants face significant information barriers to find out who might fund them.

 It gives us a fuller picture of grantmaking in the UK.
 If we can see where grants go across the country, we can spot trends and find out important things like which areas are under-funded.